 There are a number of ways to become knowledgeable about and skilled at the craft.
-Many cooks may have a college degree or at least some college experience, but many go straight to culinary arts school, or participate in a training program at some kind of culinary institute.
-Or you might have received some in-house instruction while working at a hotel or restaurant in some other capacity.
-Still others pick up their cooking skills while in the military.
-Although it may take a period of adjustment to realize you don't need to keep cooking everything on a Sterno stove.
+Many chefs have a college degree or at least some college experience, while others go straight to a culinary arts school, or participate in a training program at some kind of culinary institute.

 Some chefs get their start after receiving in-house instruction while working in a non-cooking capacity for a hotel or restaurant.
 Others pick up their cooking skills in the military (although it may take a period of adjustment to realize you don't need to keep cooking everything on a Sterno stove).